 "You can’t delegate digital transformation for your company.
 You and your executives have to own it!
 Executives need to engage, embrace, and adopt new ways of working with the latest and emerging technologies.”

 — Barry Ross, Ross & Ross International

 Leverage customer loyalty to increase ROI

 Loyal customers remain to be the key drivers of Digital Transformation for revenue growth and high returns.
-Retaining customers requires collaborative efforts between marketing, product development, and project management teams to come up with a profitable strategy.
+Retaining customers requires collaborative efforts between marketing, product development, and project management teams to develop a profitable strategy.

 In leveraging customer retention for ROI growth, customer service is also vital.
 Analyze feedback and improve customer experience to drive engagement.

 Just as ROI metrics must be continuously monitored in alignment with your digital transformation goal and overarching business objectives, performance tracking is also essential in increasing ROI.
 Evaluation allows a business to track progress and adjust key performance indicators.

 The success of digital transformation progress involves measuring the ROI of an organization.
 As there is no standard way to do that, start with defining your business goals and identifying the key metrics.
 Setting aside time to analyze your organization’s strengths and weaknesses lets you choose the best metrics to measure your organization's ROI.
 Kissflow is a low-code platform that drives digital transformation goals and accelerates your organization's growth and revenue.

 Read More on Digital Transformation